WORK · THE ARTIFACTS exhibits below use fictional company data

 The public teardown is the sample.

-Once a month I run the full engine on a public B2B company at a visible positioning moment and publish the working: the divergences, the scorecard, the bets, and the grid of what died.
+Once a month I run the full engine on a public B2B company at a live positioning moment and publish the working.
+The splits, the scorecard, the bets, and the grid of what got ruled out.
 The client version gets the call.
 Client engagements stay private until a founding client trades a named case study, and then it appears here.
+Read one before you spend a dollar.

 Book the intake call